Medically Reviewed By: Aaron Horn, LMFT, MA

 If you want to become a psychotherapist, or any therapist for that matter, it’s a long, rewarding career.
 You can help many people and you’re always learning.

 However, the path to therapy is a hard one.
-It involves many years of education, getting your Master’s degree, many years of training, and eventually, you have to get your license.
+It involves many years of education, getting your Master’s degree, many years of training, and eventually you earn your license.

 Few make it, but those who do are rewarded.
-It’s not a decision you can make on a whim, but if you’ve been considering it for a while, it’s something that you may want to look at.
-Here, we have information on how to do so.
+It’s not a decision you can make on a whim, but if you’ve been considering it for a while, it’s something that you may want to look into.

-Many people are dealing with mood disorders.
-Some people are always moody and are dealing with that.
+Many people struggle with mood disorders.
+Some people always seem moody and struggle to connect with others.
 They may struggle with relationships and end up losing friends as a result.

 Interpersonal psychotherapy deals with that and much more.
 The therapist forms a relationship with the client and explores them as a person.
 It can be a teachable moment for all parties involved.